openarsenalspecs/Voice/Enchanta.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

-## Project Vision
-Enchanta aims to be an AI assisted cinematic story studio where adults can dream, build, and direct their own magical adventures.
-It brings together creativity, animation, AI, worldbuilding, and music generation to create stories worthy of the world’s greatest fantasy films.